 “Alright, but do you get why I brought up Daphne du Maurier’s book?”

 “Well, let me think… Because you were pursued by a rich man who brought you to live in his mansion, which also happens to be haunted, literally?
 I guess many people could have interpreted that relationship, just from your brief summary, as if the man was merely obsessed with the protagonist for whatever reason, and the relationship turned poisonous until eventually the main character realized that the guy didn’t really love her, but rather loved his own twisted reflection of himself that he saw in her?”

 Alazne blinks a few times, and narrows her shoulders as if she fears shuddering.

 “I suddenly regret bringing up that book.
 I don’t like that interpretation at all.
 But I mentioned ‘Rebecca’ because Irene pops up everywhere in my relationship with you, Asier.
 Maybe you were in love with her and never resolved that feeling because she was a lesbian, in addition to the lack of closure that her suicide caused.”

-Talking more about myself in the third person implies making up more outrageous lies that will pile up the anxiety I have to deal with every day.
-I want to sigh deeply and shake my head, but Alazne has every right to wonder why this Irene person was so important to me.
+Talking more about myself in the third person implies making up more outrageous lies that will pile up the anxiety I deal with every day.
+I want to sigh deeply and shake my head, but Alazne has every right to wonder why this Irene person was fundamental to me.
 I shouldn’t have gotten so worked up when talking to my rotting old man.

-“I’m not sure if that’s what I mean… But I think you might have been mourning her for a long time, and only now are you realizing it in the process of recovering your memories, hence your surprise at your own behavior.”
+“I’m not sure if that’s what I mean… But I think you may have been mourning her for a long time, and only now you are realizing it in the process of recovering your memories, hence your surprise at your own behavior.”

 I struggle to figure out how to retort to that.
-Alazne realize she has broken my mind for the moment, so she continues.
+Alazne realizes she has broken my mind, so she continues.